GMACS-project/.github/profile/README.md

 # Welcome!

-GMACS-project is a Github organization that hosts a number of open-source projects (under development) that aim to provide tools for Crustaceans stock assessment.
-Specifically, this organization gives you access to repositories associated with {_GMACS_}, a Generalized size-structured Model to Assess Crustaceans Species.
+GMACS-project is a Github organization that hosts a number of open-source projects (under development) that aim to provide tools for Crustacean stock assessments.
+Specifically, this organization gives you access to repositories associated with {_GMACS_}, the Generalized size-structured Model for Assessing Crustacean Stocks.

 This includes
   - The [old repository](https://github.com/GMACS-project/gmacs) for Gmacs (holding old versions and files);